Samsung Pay: What it is and how to use it

-The information for the Capital One Savor card and Ink Business Cash card has been collected independently by Million Mile Secrets.
+The information for the Capital One Savor card has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 You can cover literally all purchases while getting a decent return with a card mix like this — with your pockets completely empty!

 How to use Samsung Pay

 Again, you can use Samsung Pay with almost any credit card reader.
 Once you’ve got it set up, you can use it from your lock screen by swiping up from the bottom and verifying your identity (fingerprint or PIN).
 You can also use Samsung Pay to make select in-app purchases and you can link it with Visa Checkout to make online payments to 350,000+ merchants.

 Once you have downloaded Samsung Pay, open the app and click “Start.”

 Now click “Credit/debit cards” to begin adding cards to your Samsung Pay account.

 You’ll need to grant Samsung Pay access to certain features of your phone (camera, etc.) and activate NFC for the app to work properly.
 And if you don’t have a PIN or fingerprint enabled for Samsung Pay, you’ll be prompted to do that as well.

 Step 4.
 Add cards to your Samsung Pay wallet

 At the bottom of your app screen select “Wallet.”